csdojo-defaang/defaang/CONTRIBUTING.md

 # Contributing

-Defaang lives through contributions from the community, In contributing to this repository, please first discuss the change you wish to make via issue, discord, or any other method with the owners of this repository before making a change.
+defaang lives through contributions from the community.
+In contributing to this repository, please first discuss the change you wish to make via an issue, discord, or any other method with the maintainers of this repository before making a change.

 **Table of Contents**